Course: Genocide and Group Hostility

 This course is divided into four main modules, addressing the following main topics:

-• recognition of warning signals, possible escalations towards genocide
+• recognition of warning signals for genocide

-• models for reconciliation after genocide
+• approaches to and challenges of reconciliation after genocide

 Approach / Methodology